mspencedm/Software-Dev-DnD/Adventures/Christmas/Overview.md

 ## **Climactic Moment**

 After defeating Frostknuckle, the party finds the Yulebright Star.
 But there's a twist—it’s cracked from the battle and needs a special spell to repair.
 Luckily, *Father Mithral* himself appears—a kindly dwarf with a snowy beard and a twinkle in his eye.
-He uses his magical **Tinker's Touch** to restore the star.

 ---